iceorb/MyHeart/README.md

 MyHeart does NOT collect nor store any data outside of your device.
 You data is NEVER sent or stored outside of the device you are running MyHeart on.

-It is important to note that MyHeart is not intended to provide medical advice or diagnosis.
+Note: MyHeart is not intended to provide medical advice or diagnosis.
 The predictions and recommendations provided by the application are based on statistical models and should not be used as a substitute for professional medical advice or treatment.
 Users should always consult with a qualified healthcare professional before making any changes to their healthcare regimen.
 MyHeart is intended to be a tool to help patients take control of their own health, but it is not a substitute for professional medical advice or treatment.